 Ruz- Cucina Confidenziale – A great restaurant offering Puglian classics and small dishes.
 This is the place to come for a chance to try many different Puglian specialities like Purea di fave (broad bean pure), seafood and fresh orecchiette (pasta) and some great wine.
 There are many vegetarian dishes on the menu and a few that could be made vegan.

-Mint Cucina Fresca – Quite possibly the best food we had on our Puglia trip, Mint specialises in creative, modern Italian fusion cuisine with a focus on plant-based, fish and seafood dishes.
+Mint Cucina Fresca – Mint specializes in creative, modern Italian fusion cuisine with a focus on plant-based, fish and seafood dishes.

 Mint is open for lunch and dinner but you’ll need to reserve a table via Whatsapp.
 Find out more here.